mbarbin/bopkit/stdlib/bopboard/README.md

 using the board's lights.

-The original bopboard application was written in 2008 by Samuel Kvaalen, who also designed board's images as well as bopkit's ladybug.
+The original bopboard application was written in 2008 by Samuel Kvaalen, who also designed the board's images as well as bopkit's ladybug.

 ## Installation